-Annex "I" CHECKLIST FOR BID SUBMISSION
+ANNEX "J" BID SUBMISSION CHECKLIST

-Bids must be submitted only to RCMP Bid Receiving Unit by the date, time and place indicated on page 1 of the bid solicitation and below:
+Bids must be submitted only to RCMP Bid Receiving Unit by the date, time and place indicated on page 1 of the bid solicitation.

-Ensure that the Bidder's Individual or Company name, return address, the bid solicitation number, and bid solicitation closing date and time are clearly visible on all envelope(s), or parcel(s), containing the bid documents.

-Bid Receiving Royal Canadian Mounted Police (RCMP) Procurement & Contracting Services Bid Receiving Unit, 5th Floor, 10065 Jasper Avenue NW Edmonton, AB T5J 3B1

-OR .
-Fax: 780-454-4523 Ensure the following pages are completed in full and attached: Front Page of Invitation to Tender document - signed & dated Annex "B" Basis of Payment The following documents can be submitted with the bid or submitted after upon request from he Contracting Authority: Front Page of Amendment document(s) (if applicable) - signed & dated Insurance - Proof of Availability Prior to Contract Award - Insurance Letter or copy of current Insurance Certificate Annex "C" Certifications Annex "H" List of Names for Integrity Verification Form
+Ensure the following pages are completed in full and attached to the bid submission:

+Front Page of Invitation to Tender (ITT) document - signed and dated.

+Annex "B" - Basis of Payment

+The following documents can be submitted with the bid; or submitted after, upon request from the Contracting Authority:

+- Front Page of Amendment ITT document(s) (if applicable) signed and dated. - Annex "C" Former Public Servant Certification - Annex "D" Insurance Requirement - Annex "H" List of Names for Integrity Verification Form - Annex "I" Certificate of Independent Bid Determination
-NOTE: Ensure you include all costs of doing business in your bid price in Annex B.

-(Including insurance requirements - Annex "D")
+Note: Ensure all the costs of doing business are included in the bid price.
+(Including Insurance requirements - see Annex "D")